daostack/arc.js_legacy/docs/Home.md

 By default, `DAO.new` assigns the AbsoluteVote voting machine to each scheme, with default parameter values for AbsoluteVote.
 You may override the voting machine's default parameters by adding a "votingMachineParams" element, either at the root level or on individual schemes.
 You can also specify that you want to assign a completely different type of voting machine, such as GenesisProtocol.

+!!! tip
-!!! noteIf you want change the default for all calls to `DAO.new` you can do it using the ConfigService setting "defaultVotingMachine".
+    If you want change the default for all calls to `DAO.new` you can do it using the ConfigService setting "defaultVotingMachine".
 See [Arc.js Configuration Settings](Configuration.md).

 #### Root-level, applying to all schemes